Pushkar Singh Dhami to be new Uttarakhand CM | Politics

 ''The BJP's high drama in Dehradun is an insult to the people of Uttarakhand.
 The prime minister had promised to give a double-engine government, but the state only received different chief ministers and no development,'' Harish Rawat, a former chief minister, said.

-Congress chief spokesperson Randeep Surjewala said the BJP has betrayed the people and Prime Minister Modi and Nadda are responsible.
+Congress chief spokesperson Randeep Surjewala said the BJP has betrayed the people and Prime Minister Narendra Modi and BJP chief J P Nadda are responsible.

 The names of nearly half a dozen MLAs were doing the rounds as probables for the top job, including Chaubattakhal MLA and cabinet minister Satpal Maharaj, Shrinagar MLA Dhan Singh Rawat and Khatima MLA Pushkar Singh Dhami.